 as I get around to it.

 The What's New? page shows more details of updates to

 HOT:I've been on the internet since 1991.
 That's a long time.
 Before anyone I know in real life, and before most people had even heard of the internet.
-This Permaculture survival video by Geoff Lawton is perhaps the best, most hopeful, and most inspiring single thing I've seen on the internet, in all that time.
+This Permaculture survival video by Geoff Lawton is possibly the best, most hopeful, and most inspiring single thing I've seen on the internet, in all that time.
 I can't think of much higher praise for it than that.
 I'm not the only one who thinks this either, e.g. from the YouTube comments, "This is probably the most moving and astounding video I have ever seen.
 Love it."
 Just watch it!

 If you'd like to see more from Geoff Lawton, you can sign up here for free at Geoff's website to watch more videos (and other material) explaining these concepts in much further detail.

 NEW: Also there's an Online Permaculture Design Course available, which will teach you how to do the kinds of things in the video above, with recorded video lectures by Bill Mollison and Geoff Lawton.
 Click here to read more.

 Survival (and Other) Books About the COVID-19 Coronavirus